The WTBTS uses a multi-pronged approach when it comes to supporting their unique doctrines.

 When an anarthrous noun (a noun without the definite article “the”) is used of Christ in John 1:1 they exploit that to translate that “the Word was a god”, even though most other times when God is used without an article they translate it as “God.”

-They claim that they have faithfully translated the oldest manuscripts and thus they omit several passages (containing 240 Greek words) that are not attested in the oldest manuscripts.
+They claim that they have faithfully translated the oldest manuscripts and thus they omit several passages (containing 240 Greek words in total) that are not attested in the oldest manuscripts.
 However, they use the word “Jehovah” 237 times in the NT when it has never been seen in any NT Greek manuscript.